WebAssembly/component-model/design/mvp/Binary.md

 Notes:
 * Reused Core binary rules: [`core:name`]
-* The `core:sort` values are chosen to match the discriminant opcodes of [`core:importdesc`] so that `core:exportdesc` (below) is identical.
+* The `core:sort` values are chosen to match the discriminant opcodes of [`core:importdesc`].
 * `type` is added to `core:sort` in anticipation of the [type-imports] proposal.
 Until that proposal, core modules won't be able to actually import or export types, however, the `type` sort is allowed as part of outer aliases (below).
 * `module` and `instance` are added to `core:sort` in anticipation of the [module-linking] proposal, which would add these types to Core WebAssembly.
-Again, core modules won't be able to actually import or export modules/instances, but they are used for aliases.
+Until then, they are useful for aliases (below).
+* Validation of `core:instantiatearg` would initially only allow the `instance` sort, but would be extended to accept other sorts as core wasm is extended.
 * The indices in `sortidx` are validated according to their `sort`'s index spaces, which are built incrementally as each definition is validated.
-* The types of arguments supplied by `instantiate` are validated against the types of the matching import according to the [subtyping](Subtyping.md) rules.

 ## Alias Definitions